tempestphp/tempest-docs/src/Web/Documentation/content/1.x/1-essentials/01-routing.md

 ```

 :::info A note on data mapping
-The `map()` function is a powerful feature that sets Tempest apart.
-It allows mapping any data from any source into objects of your choice.
+The `map()` function allows mapping any data from any source into objects of your choice.
 You may read more about them in [their documentation](../2-features/01-mapper.md).
 :::

 ### Retrieving data directly